hashicorp/vault/website/source/docs/commands/operator/rotate.html.md

 ## Usage

-There are no flags beyond the [standard set of flags](/docs/commands/index.html) included on all commands.
+The following flags are available in addition to the [standard set of flags](/docs/commands/index.html) included on all commands.

+### Output Options

+- `-format` `(string: "table")` - Print the output in the given format.
+Valid formats are "table", "json", or "yaml".
+This can also be specified via the `VAULT_FORMAT` environment variable.